Chapter 19 (Legion): Plot

 Returning to the desert, Syd's bullet is hit by Lenny's bullet, causing her to fall back and lose consciousness.
 David alters her memories, while Division 3 agents arrive at the scene to retrieve them, capturing Farouk by placing him a device to stop his powers.
 Lenny is also placed under custody, as she escaped from Division 3.
 The team returns to Division 3, where David and Syd remain committed in their relationship and both have sex, with David not revealing anything about the events nor her memories.
 Unknown to them, Admiral Fukyama watches them.
-Meanwhile, Cary (Bill Irwin) creates a device that allows him to see the events at the desert, where he sees David changing Syd's memories.
+Meanwhile, Cary creates a device that allows him to see the events at the desert, where he sees David changing Syd's memories.

 David visits Farouk in his cell, who is awaiting execution.
 Farouk is aware of David manipulating Syd's memories, mocking him for his hypocrisy.
 After he leaves, Farouk's powers slightly manifest, and he restores Syd's memories.
 The next day, David arrives at Farouk's trial, but actually is part of a trap set by Division 3 and is caged in a force field, with even Farouk present.
 The Vermillion accuse him of his future crimes for the potential apocalypse he will cause, as well as the fact that David sexually assaulted Syd by erasing her memories and having sex with her.
 They want him to take treatment at a psychiatric hospital, or he will be killed.

 As alternate versions of David mock him inside his mind, David proclaims that he is a good person and deserves love.
 Giving up on his attempts to convince them, David uses his powers to destroy the force field and vanish.
 He then appears in Lenny's cell, who happily joins him.
 As soldiers arrive, they vanish.
-When Syd asks Clark (Hamish Linklater) what should they do now, Clark states they must "pray now".
+When Syd asks Clark what should they do now, Clark states they must "pray".